shirish93/shirish93.github.io/_failedprojects/laptop-carts.md

 **Initial Challenges and the Pilot Project**

 People I discussed the idea with doubted that local schools would buy in, believing the existing structure wouldn't be open to such a novel concept.
 It was surprising then that we were able to secure a pilot project with six community schools located reasonably close to each other.
 I had a small team of volunteers who had agreed to donate their time.
 Funding was a challenge, but I had applied for several innovation grants and was confident the pilot project would go smoothly.
-By the end, I had invested nine months of work and was quite invested in the execution of the pilot.
+By the end, I had invested nine months of work and was  invested in the execution of the pilot.

 <img src="../assets/images/laptop2.png" width="100%" Title="A vision of what it might look like" Align="RIGHT" />